dotnet/docs-maui/docs/user-interface/images/images.md

 <MauiImage Include="Resources\Images\logo.jpg" BaseSize="376,678" />
 ```

 At build time, the image will be resized to the correct densities for the target platform.
-The resulting images then added to your app package.
+The resulting images are then added to your app package.

 To stop vector images being resized, set the `Resize` attribute to `false`: